-The liability and property insurance fund accounts for the collection of levied taxes used to pay property and casualty insurance and the establishment of reserves for the self-funded liability program.
+The property and liability insurance fund accounts for the collection of levied taxes used to pay property and casualty insurance and the establishment of reserves for the self-funded liability program.

-The public safety-sheriff fund accounts for the levy and expenditures of the Sheriff's Department, including the Yellowstone County Detention Facility.
+The public safety fund accounts for the levy and expenditures of the Sheriff's Department, including the Yellowstone County Detention Facility.